Caching in Wireless Networks: Main Results

 \section{Main Results}

-Here we present the main results of this paper.
-Section \ref{sec:main_region} describes a construction used in Section \ref{sec:main_inner} to establish an inner bound for the caching capacity region $\Lambdaca(n)$.
+The main results of this paper are an achievable scheme and an outer bound for the caching capacity region $\Lambdaca(n)$.
+Section \ref{sec:main_region} describes a construction used in Section \ref{sec:main_inner} to establish an inner bound for $\Lambdaca(n)$.
 The communication scheme achieving this inner bound respects source-channel separation and is valid for any value of path-loss exponent $\alpha > 2$.
 In Section \ref{sec:main_outer}, we provide an outer bound that matches (in the scaling sense) the inner bound for large values of path-loss exponent $\alpha > 6$.
 This leads to an approximate characterization of $\Lambdaca(n)$ for $\alpha > 6$.
 This characterization is given in terms of a linear program and is hence computationally tractable as is discussed in Section \ref{sec:main_comput}.
 The communication architecture achieving the inner bound on the caching capacity region is presented in Section \ref{sec:main_scheme}.
 Various example scenarios are presented in Section \ref{sec:main_examples}.